Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the construction of asymptotic quantum many-body scar states: Summary

-{\it Summary}.--In this Letter, we proposed a new method for performing quantum simulations of the $S=1/2$ quantum spin model with the DMI using Rydberg atoms.
+In this paper, we proposed a new method for performing quantum simulations of the $S=\frac{1}{2}$ quantum spin model with the DMI using Rydberg atoms.
 Our approach is based on the two-photon Raman scheme and unitary transformation, which is feasible with current experimental techniques.
-One advantage of the Rydberg atom quantum simulator is to realize the quantum spin models with high tunability.
+One advantage of the Rydberg atom quantum simulator is that it realizes quantum spin models with high tunability.
 In our scheme, we can easily tune the ratio between the magnitude of the exchange interaction and the DMI in a wide range.
-This allows us to implement the DH model, which has only the DMI and Zeeman energy.
-Another advantage is that the problem of heating is not significant compared to the SOC case because the typical timescale is much shorter than that of the neutral atom case due to the strong interaction between the Rydberg atoms.
-We have also investigated the nonergodic properties of the DH model, such as the existence of QMBS and AQMBS states.
+This tunability allows us to implement the DH model, which has only the DMI and Zeeman energy.
+Another advantage is that the heating problem is insignificant compared to the SOC case because the typical timescale is much shorter than the neutral atom case due to the strong interaction between the Rydberg atoms.

+We studied the ground-state properties and nonequilibrium dynamics of the DH model.
+We showed that the time-averaged magnetization continuously changes as a function of the magnetic field in the fully quantum case, whereas it is discontinuous in the classical case.
+This behavior may originate from the macroscopic quantum tunneling due to the strong quantum fluctuations.

+We have also investigated the nonergodic properties of the DH model.
+Using the RSGA formalism, we analytically demonstrated the existence of QMBS states in the DH model with open and periodic boundary conditions.
+Furthermore, we identified a series of AQMBS states in the DH model.
+These states are orthogonal to all exact QMBS states, have low entanglement, and exhibit slow relaxation due to their small energy variance.

 Our work opens a new avenue for the design of quantum chiral magnets.
 There are several future directions.
-One is to extend our scheme to a more complex form of the DMI.
-If this is realized, we can experimentally study skyrmions in the quantum regime \cite{Ochoa2019}.
-Another direction is an extension to higher spin systems, which would allow us to explore the spin parity effect in the DH model experimentally.
+One is to extend our scheme to a more complex form of the DMI, which would enable experimental studies of skyrmions in the quantum regime \cite{Ochoa2019}.
+Another direction is an extension to higher spin systems, allowing us to explore the spin-parity effect in the DH model.